rezataeb/Machine-Learning-Projects/README.md

 ## First project : "Boston Housing Price"

-This piece is about Boston Housing Price prediction using linear Regression.
+This piece is about Boston Housing Price prediction using Linear Regression.

 Goals: